Fly Fishing For Salmon: Tactics Used By Guides For More Salmon

 Alaska River fly fishing for salmon

-It is possible to effectively do fly fishing for salmon on large rivers like this one if you know which methods work best and how to find fish on bigger water.
+It is possible to effectively fly fish for salmon on large rivers like this one if you know which methods work best and how to find fish on bigger water.

-Very large rivers like what you would find on the west coast or rivers like the Niagara River that are hundreds of feet wide, fly fishing for salmon can be more of a challenge because they can spread out and it’s harder to read the water.
+Very large rivers like what you would find on the West Coast or rivers like the Niagara River that are hundreds of feet wide, fly fishing can be more of a challenge because they can spread out, and because it’s harder to read the water.

-Finding the areas that are narrow or fishing below shallow areas can be done using all the fishing methods described in this article.
+Finding areas that are narrow or fishing below shallow areas or rapids where fish will concentrate are the best spots.

-When fishing sections of the river like in the above picture that is almost featureless, you can often cover more water when swing flies with Spey rods or when streamer fishing.
+When fishing sections of the river like in the above picture that is almost featureless, you can often cover more water when swinging flies with Spey rods or when streamer fishing.

 An angler fishing with all the the right size gear For Alaska Salmon Fishing